 - Flights to and from Cusco, Peru

-- Airport transfers outside of days 1 & 4, and additional accommodation (contact our office to arrange)
+- Airport transfers outside days 1 & 4, and additional accommodations*

 - Single supplement fee

 - Additional beverages at meals, such as soda and alcohol

 - Return to Machu Picchu on day 6 (entrance, transport, tickets for side hikes)

 - Insurance of any kind, including a travel protection plan or mandatory emergency medical & evacuation coverage